bsurd/css-exercises/foundations/05-descendant-combinator/README.md

 ### Self Check
-- Do the elements that contain the text "This should be styled" have the correct styles applied?
+- [x] Do the elements that contain the text "This should be styled" have the correct styles applied?
-- Do the elements that contain the text "This should be unstyled" have no styles applied?
+- [x] Do the elements that contain the text "This should be unstyled" have no styles applied?
+- [x] Did you try multiple types of selectors?
+- [x] Did you miss some of the options suggested in the solution?